RBGKew/bioinfo-utils/docs/advice/from_sequences_to_phylogenies.md

 sed "s/'//g" SpeciesTree2.tre > SpeciesTree3.tre
 ```

-The ASTRAL option ```-t 10``` does a polytomy test and may help in assessing if a poorly supported branch could be due to insufficient data or reflect a true polytomy.
+The ASTRAL option ```-t 10``` does a polytomy test and may help in assessing if a short branch could reflect insufficient data or be due to a true polytomy.
+See the corresponding paper [here](https://arxiv.org/abs/1708.08916).

 ## **5. Rooting trees**